-1: Program Description
+I. Program Description

-The HomeBoost Minority Down Payment Assistance (HomeBoost) Program helps first-time homebuyers, whereby the household is at or below 120% of area median income (AMI), with financial assistance that can be put towards down payment, closing costs, or housing counseling costs when purchasing their primary residence.
-The maximum subsidy that can be requested per household is \$15,000.
+The HomeBoost - Down Payment Assistance (HomeBoost) Program helps first-generation, first-time homebuyers, for whom total household income is at or below 120% of area median income (AMI), with financial assistance that can be put towards down payment, closing costs and housing counseling costs when purchasing their primary residence in either Indiana or Michigan.
+The maximum subsidy that can be requested per household is the lesser of \$25,000 or 20% of the purchase price.

-The financing terms for loans made under this program must be no less favorable to the borrower than the interest rates, points, fees, and other charges for loans of similar maturity, terms, and risk charged by the lender for all transactions, whether the loan is originated by a Bank Member or another organization (non-member).
+The financing terms for loans made under this program must be no less favorable to the borrower than the interest rates, points, fees and other charges for loans of similar maturity, terms and risk charged by the lender for all transactions, whether the loan is originated by a Bank Member or another organization (non-member).

-The HomeBoost may be discontinued by the Board at any time prior to exhaustion of the HomeBoost funds.
+The HomeBoost program may be discontinued by the Board at any time prior to exhaustion of the HomeBoost funds.

-2: Member Participation
+II.
+Member Participation